populationgenomics/talos/design_docs/MOI_Checks.md

 # MOI Checks

-Following the labelling and VCF reheadering process, we have a heavily filtered VCF file containing all the required labels and annotations, accompanied by a JSON file describing all the Compound-Het variant pairs.
+Following the labelling and VCF re-headering, we have a heavily filtered VCF file containing all the required labels and annotations, accompanied by a JSON file describing all the Compound-Het variant pairs.
 Combining this information with the pedigree, we can iterate through each of the variants, and check if the evidence supports the PanelApp suggested Mode Of Inheritance for the corresponding gene.

-For each participant, we compile a list of variants where the inheritance model matches the PanelApp MOI.
-This can be Monogenic Autosomal, Hemizygous, Biallelic, or as a pair of variants forming a likely Compound-Het.
+For each participant, we compile a list of variants where the inheritance model matches the PanelApp MOI, e.g.

+- Variants in Monoallelic genes must pass additional population frequency filters
+- Biallelic variants must be Homozygous or supported by a 'second-hit'
+- X-Hemizygous variants must be monoallelic in males, and biallelic in females

-## Expectation
+## Extensions post MVP

-We anticipate that the number of variants in the VCF will scale roughly linearly with the number of included families.
+1. Enable partially penetrant disease/affection-status
+2. Familial inheritance checks using a supplied pedigree file

+---

 ## Logic